 The Resource Map and Shader Loader Project

-This project guides you to develop the resource_map component, an infrastructural module for resource management, and demonstrates how to work with this module to load shader files asynchronously.
+>>HEREThis project guides you to develop the resource_map component, an infrastructural module for resource management, and demonstrates how to work with this module to load shader files asynchronously.
 You can see an example of this project running in Figure 4-3.
 This project appears to be identical to the previous project, with the only difference being how the GLSL shaders are loaded.
 The source code to this project is defined in the chapter4/4.3.resource_map_and_shader_loader folder.

 Figure 4-3.
 Running the Resource Map and Shader Loader project

-The controls of the project are identical to the previous project as follows:
+>>HEREThe controls of the project are identical to the previous project as follows:

 Right-arrow key: Moves the white square towards the right and wraps it to the left of the game window